25 June update

-The IFPA is a registered smeartaker with CervicalCheck, the National Cervical Screening Programme, and offers free cervical screening to women aged 25 to 60 at our two Dublin clinics.
+You do not need to pay cervical screening, it’s free.
+The IFPA is registered with CervicalCheck, the National Cervical Screening Programme, offering free cervical screening to women aged 25 to 60 at our two Dublin clinics.

-If you don't live in the Dublin area, see www.cervicalcheck.ie for a full list of registered smeartakers.
+If you don’t live in the Dublin area, see www.cervicalcheck.ie for a full list of registered cervical screening services.